-Academic Warning
+Warning

-Students whose cumulative grade point average falls below 2.00 will be placed in Academic Warning status.
-Students on Academic Warning may not enroll in more than 15 credits and are encouraged to address study issues and to seek tutoring from the Academic Achievement Center.
+Students whose cumulative grade point average falls below 2.00 will be placed in an academic warning status.
+Students on academic warning may not enroll in more than 15 credits and are encouraged to address study issues and to seek tutoring from the Academic Achievement Center.

-Academic Probation
+Probation